Cash generated from operating activities of a business

 As you can see in the screenshot above, there is a major difference between the two metrics, and Amazon has consistently generated more OCF than net income.

-While the operating cash flow formula is great for assessing how much a company generated from operations, there is a major limitation: OCF doesn’t take into account capital expenditures (CapEx) or other long-term investments.
-By deducting CapEx from OCF you arrive at Free Cash Flow, which is a better assessment of available cash generated for the period.
+While the operating cash flow formula is great for assessing how much a company generates from operations, there is a major limitation: OCF doesn’t take into account capital expenditures (CapEx) or other long-term investments.
+By deducting CapEx from OCF, you arrive at Free Cash Flow, which is a better assessment of available cash generated for the period.

 The FCF formula is: